-Of the 8,192 kbytes physical buffer space in the drive, approximately 7,077 kbytes can be used as a cache.
-The buffer can be divided into logical segments (using Mode Select Page 08h, byte 13) from which data is read and to which data is written.
+Of the 16 Mbytes physical buffer space in the drive, approximately 13,000 kbytes can be used as a cache.
+The buffer is divided into logical segments from which data is read and to which data is written.

 The drive keeps track of the logical block addresses of the data stored in each segment of the buffer.
 If the cache is enabled (see RCD bit in the SAS Interface Manual), data requested by the host with a read command is retrieved from the buffer, if possible, before any disc access is initiated.
-If cache operation is not enabled, the buffer (still segmented with the required number of segments) is still used, but only as circular buffer segments during disc medium read operations (disregarding Prefetch operation for the moment).
+If cache operation is not enabled, the buffer is still used, but only as circular buffer segments during disc medium read operations (disregarding Prefetch operation for the moment).
 That is, the drive does not check in the buffer segments for the requested read data, but goes directly to the medium to retrieve it.
 The retrieved data merely passes through some buffer segment on the way to the host.
-On a cache miss, all data transfers to the host are in accordance with buffer-full ratio rules.
-On a cache hit, the drive ignores the buffer-full ratio rules.
+All data transfers to the host are in accordance with buffer-full ratio rules.
 See the explanation provided with the information about Mode Page 02h (disconnect/reconnect control) in the SAS Interface Manual.